grscheller/scheller-linux-archive/notes/gitNotes.md

 Rewriting your history, don't do this if you have already shared it!!!

 The 'git rebase' command comes in handy when you need to reorder commits, change commit messages, squash commits together.

-A reasonable reason for squashing commits might be enforcing a policy of never pushing non-working history to a software release branch.
+Reasonable reasons for squashing commits might be

+* enforcing a policy of never pushing non-working history to a software release branch
-Also makes people not familiar with the code base to more effectively use `git bisect` to find the commit that introduced a bug.
+* to more effectively use `git bisect` to find a bug
+  * helpful to endusers not familiar with the code base who spot a bug

-If you want to hide your *dirty laundry* so that everyone will think you are a "genius" programmer.
-Please, don't hide your scaffolding from the history.
-It may come in handy when reworking the code, or to understand how an architecture arose, or understand how you think.
+Hiding your *dirty laundry* so that everyone will think you write perfect code the first time is never a good reason to rebase.

 ### Redo the last 4 commits: